 - Possible jail time.

 Child support orders can be enforced in another state even when the parent’s actual address is unknown.
 There are many state and federal services which can help parents locate their former partner, regardless of how many times he or she relocates.

-The experienced Washington state divorce attorneys at Ashby Law know that dealing with your ex can be a difficult experience.
+The experienced Washington state divorce attorneys at Pacific Northwest Family Law know that dealing with your ex can be a difficult experience.
 Our attorneys help people just like you get the support money that they were promised, and will help you enforce your legal rights.